junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 #### Claim summary

+"What are you gonna do?"

+"I don't know.
+Isn't that amazing?"

 When Cas is broken (crazy!Cas time, end of S7), every time he runs away from a quarrel, like the times in the hospital or in the shelter when Dean gets so angry at him and he flies away, and everyone thinks he just flies into a different *place* at the same *time*, but they're wrong.
 Cas goes back in time, he flies to the past where no one can find him, and Dean was not there, so he gets to wait out for the time to pass slowly, where he would be alone and quiet and feel safe, until the current time catches up again and Dean finds him again.
 Like the time in the hospital, when Dean finds him in the day room, and thinks they just part for two minutes, but actually Cas has been sitting there for days, simmering in the solitary, playing games with himself, calming himself down.

 And every time the quarrel gets more fierce, he needs longer to calm down.
 He flies farther and farther back into the past, where he can spend hundreds of thousands of years on his own without disturbance, piecing himself back together.
 Dean thinks he wakes up the night before they meet again, but actually Cas has been in the past for years, that's why he said "it took everything to get me here."
 Which literally means eons of years.

-And then there's a big quarrel between them again, when Dean tells him "You don't get to have a cat," Cas flies away again.
+And then there's a big quarrel between them again, when Dean tells him "You don't get a damned cat," Cas flies away again.
 This time, he flies too far and can't sit outside of the history he's in.
 And every time he touches the history, he messes something up accidentally, so he tries to fix it by tracing farther back, and making things worse, in a loop.
 He goes back to medieval time during witch trial, Pompeii during eruption day, the very early human evolution time when he supports Neanderthals more than the homo sapiens, the day the asteroid falls onto the Earth and dinosaurs extinct, the day the first fish moves onto the land, the day the Earth takes the shape, and the asteroid belt in solar system is still a star.
 Every little change has a butterfly effect, and when he tries to save the lives during his visit, Cas screws up the timeline.
 He has to turn to Dean for help again, and Dean traces back in time with him, seeing all the big moments of human evolution and world formation, what does it even mean to be a human, or to be a world, or the nature rule and choices.
 Dean gets to see things in a much broader view than any human ever can, only an angel like Cas can, Dean finally starts getting to understand Cas.

 They fix things together, undo the changes Cas did, unsave the people and creature and lives Cas tried to save, unmake the star Cas tried to make.
 And during the process, Cas's brokenness is gradually healed, they get to understand each other, Dean starts to learn to be patient and not always so angry.
 Then they go back to their old current timeline, the year 2012, go back dealing with leviathan problem, and Cas is willing to help them out.
 And with all they learned, they know the rules and they're not afraid of anything anymore.
 They have just seen the beginning of all the time and universe, what can they possibly be scared of.